 It takes 4-6 weeks for avocado seeds to be rooted and ready for planting.

-3 Wrap the seed in a sheet of damp (not dripping wet) paper towel or flannel cloth.
+- Wrap the seed in a sheet of damp (not dripping wet) paper towel or tea towel.

 At first you just need to ensure the paper towel stays damp.
 After a few weeks you’ll start to notice signs of germination.

-- If your root (or roots) are longer than 3-inches and they won’t fit in your pot, you can cut them back to 3-inches in length with sharp scissors cleaned with rubbing alcohol or bleach solution (1-part bleach: 9-parts water).
+- If your root (or roots) are longer than 3-inches and they won’t fit in your pot, you can cut them back to 3-inches in length with sharp scissors cleaned with rubbing alcohol or bleach solution (4 teaspoons bleach per quart of water for at least one minute).
 I have read this can help produce a bushy rather than a tall, leggy plant but have not tested it myself.

 How to Plant a Sprouted Avocado Seed